 However, the school has the aim of making all students as independent as possible, preparing them for life beyond school.
-We believe students need to take ownership of their own behaviour but appreciate this may need coregulation from a member of staff for their time here.
+We believe students need to take ownership of their own behaviour but appreciate this may need co-regulation from a member of staff for their time here.
 The Senior Leadership Team and the SENCO (where appropriate) in conjunction with the Year Leader, will become involved in managing students exhibiting behaviour and/ or relationship problems when the behaviour and relationship management interventions usually employed by the school are not effective.

-If there are continued behavioural/ relational concerns (as identified by a Year Leader or Senior Leadership Team), a structured, three-tiered support plan will be put in place.
+If there are continued behavioural/relational concerns, a structured, four-tiered support plan will be put in place.
 It has the aim of changing the student's behaviour and relationships for the better.
+Students can be placed on any tier at any time according to the context of the current situation and the judgement of a Year Leader or Senior Management Team.